TriumphLLC/Blend4Web/deploy/doc/en/_sources/objects.txt

 |

-Lets save a reference to the object in the **aircraft** variable:
+Let's save a reference to the object in the **aircraft** variable:

 .. code-block:: javascript

     var aircraft = m_scenes.get_object_by_name("Cessna");

-Lets rotate it:
+Let's rotate it:

     * The orientation of coordinate axes is different in Blender and in the engine.
 Upon export there will be a transformation [X Y Z] (Blender) -> [X -Z Y] (the engine).
 Therefore we need to rotate the object relative to the Y axis and not the Z axis.
     * A clockwise rotation corresponds to the rotation to the right (i.e. in the negative direction).